chark/scriptable-scenes/Documentation~/README.md

   <img src="scriptable-scene-controller.png"/>
 </p>

-The [Scriptable Scene Controller] component manages scene loading.
-You should always an instance of this component in one of your scenes in order to use this package.
+The [Scriptable Scene Controller] component manages scene loading. **You should always have an instance of this component in one of your scenes in order to use this package**.
 Keep in mind that only one instance of this component may exist in them game, therefore it is recommended to place this component in your setup/preload scene.

 You can adjust the following properties on this component:

 - **Initial Collection** - [Scriptable Scene Collection] which will be loaded first in build.
-Usually a set of scenes representing the menu or a splash screen.
+Usually a set of scenes, such as menu scene or a splash screen scene with the setup scene being the first one.
 - **Initial Collection Load Mode** - which Unity Lifecycle method to use when loading the **Initial collection**.
 - **Collection Events** - events invoked on any [Scriptable Scene Collection].
 - **Scene Events** - events invoked on any [Scriptable Scene].